-Not for those with a fear of heights, come out here to feel like you are floating over the city of Chicago – even the floor is made of glass!
-You can see up to 50 miles around, which includes up to four states!
+Not for those with a fear of heights, come out here to feel like you are floating over the city of Chicago – even the floor is made of glass which gave me more of a scare then I expected!
+You can see up to 50 miles around, which includes up to four states.
 It’s a perfect place to snap a shot or enjoy the adrenaline rush that comes with feeling suspended over a thousand feet in the air.

 The International Museum of Surgical Science is located in the Gold Coast neighborhood of Chicago, and is operated by the International College of Surgeons.
 Founded by Dr. Max Thorax in 1954, the museum features exhibits in Eastern and Western medicines, displayed by theme or surgical discipline.
 It is an ideal outing for any doctors or those fascinated by the medical profession.